To settle this age old question of interior doors being open or closed, we must first address a topic called high room pressures.

 Common signs of high room pressures are:

 1. Doors that slam shut by themselves whenever the air turns on.

 2. A rush of air felt under a closed interior door when the air is on.

-3. A resistance felt like someone is pushing back when you open an interior door and the air is on.
+3. A resistance that feels like someone is pushing back when you open an interior door and the air is on.

 4. Or an increase of allergic symptoms when at home.

 A high room pressure can be caused by the placement and design of the ductwork, or uneven airflow across the ductwork from a lack of duct design or installation.